tcllab/tclmake/README.md

 impossible to use arbitrary collections of files as inputs.
 All filename inputs to a GNU makefile have to be known and vetted in advance.

-tclmake simply evaluates the targets and dependencies of a rule as lists, and spaces and special characters are just fine as long as the list elements are properly formatted.
+tclmake simply evaluates the targets and dependencies of a rule as lists (as Tcl defines the term), and spaces and special characters are just fine as long as the list elements are properly formatted.
 Just about any sequence of characters can be escaped and incorporated into a rule as long as you are diligent and observe Tcl's clearly-defined parsing rules.
 When Tcl's ability to escape and process arbitrary inputs is compared to a tool as widely-adopted and venerated as GNU make, it's a testament to just what an accomplishment Tcl's syntax is.

 # Docs